 However, once you reach FIRE, a new challenge emerges.
 You must learn how to decumulate your wealth in a healthy, sustainable way.
 If you do not, you risk dying with far too much money relative to the life you lived.
 After a lifetime of saving and optimizing, flipping the mental switch to spend more is surprisingly difficult.
 You cannot simply wake up one day and become a carefree consumer.

-For years, I’ve considered myself frugal, occasionally to a fault, which led me to believe I needed to loosen the purse strings and spend more intentionally.
-Yet after finally running the numbers, I realized I’ve been far more spendy than I thought since 2017.
+For years, I’ve considered myself frugal, occasionally to a fault.
+This has led me to believe I needed to spend more aggressively, even if I don't want to.
+Yet after running the numbers, I realized I’ve been far more spendy than I thought since 2017.
 All it took was a change of perspective.

 At the beginning of each year, FIRE parents tend to run through a familiar checklist.

-• We estimate our annual passive income and projected expenses.
+- We estimate our annual investment income and projected expenses.

-• We get a free financial review of our investments with Empower or any trusted advisor to sanity check our assumptions.
+- We get a free financial review of our investments with Empower or any trusted advisor to sanity check our assumptions.
+The check up is free if you link more than $100,000 in investable assets to your Empower dashboard.

 When I recently reviewed our household expenses, something jumped out immediately.
-Roughly 70 percent of our annual spending is now directly attributable to raising our two children and supporting my wife as the primary caregiver.
-Only about 30 percent of our spending goes toward my wife and me as individuals.
+Roughly 60 to 70 percent of our annual spending is now directly attributable to raising our two children and supporting my wife as the primary caregiver.
+Only about 30 to 40 percent of our spending goes toward my wife and me as individuals.

-Put differently, we are spending about 130 percent more per year than we would comfortably need to if it were just the two of us.
+Put differently, we are spending about 100 to130 percent more per year than we would comfortably need to if it were just the two of us.
 That realization alone helped me understand why decumulating wealth no longer feels forced.
 It feels natural.

 Kids Are Fantastic for Making You Spend More Money